tpltnt/guide/src/tutorials/basics/displaying_text.md

 font.
 But wait?
 We know that the font is a file ... where is that loaded from?
 You are right in that fonts are files.
 They come in different formats (like [TrueType](https://en.wikipedia.org/wiki/TrueType), or [OpenType](https://en.wikipedia.org/wiki/OpenType)).
 These fonts are assets for the app.
 Assets are stored in the `assets/` directory.
-The default for is [Noto (sans regular)](https://www.google.com/get/noto/) and it needs to be placed in the `DEFAULT_FONT_PATH`, i.e. "fonts/NotoSans/NotoSans-Regular.ttf".
+The nannou project uses [Noto (sans regular)](https://www.google.com/get/noto/) as its default font and it needs to be placed in the `DEFAULT_FONT_PATH`, i.e. "fonts/NotoSans/NotoSans-Regular.ttf".
 We also want different fonts / typefaces.
 For this tutorial the fonts [retroscape](https://fontstruct.com/fontstructions/show/1233174/retroscape\
  -1)
 and [qwigley](https://www.fontsquirrel.com/fonts/qwigley) are also used.
 They need to be